jbirddog/blue/v6/README.md

 This is the reference implementation for x86_64 Linux.

+## Why a colorForth?

 ## Comparison with colorForth

 It is important to note that I have not used or seen the source for an actual `colorForth` system.
 I do believe I have digested all the (limited) material that is available online.
-When I say `colorForth` I am likely also describing `arrayForth` or `etherforth` as honestly I lose track of where they overlap/differ.
+When I say `colorForth` I am likely also describing `arrayForth` or `etherforth`.
 With that being said, this comparison is in good faith but may not end up being 100% correct:

 ### Similarities